-Celebrators revel in the history, culture, and lives of the LGBTQ community.
-The celebration is one of the oldest for supporting those who are homosexual, bisexual, and transgender.
-This event has taken place in the Village for 37 years and brings over a million visitors annually.
+Celebrators during Pride revel in the history, culture, and lives of the LGBTQ2 community in Toronto.
+The celebration is one of the oldest for supporting those who are homosexual, bisexual, transgender, two-spirited, queer, or however someone wishes to identify.
+This event has taken place in The Village for 38 years and brings millions of visitors to Toronto annually.

 June 15 to June 16, 2019

 Who doesn’t love a good race?
-The Toronto International Dragon Boat Race Festival is another almost 30-year-old festival that has become synonymous with summer in Toronto.
+The Toronto International Dragon Boat Race Festival on Toronto Island is a 30-year-old festival that has become synonymous with summer in Toronto.
 Beginning in 1989, the dragon boat races have been organized by the Toronto Chinese Business Association.

 The races bring together international teams of rowers who navigate their boats from the Toronto Centre Island in a heart-stopping race to the finish.